Kyle9021/Generic_PCEE_API_SCRIPT/README.md

 * You're able to reach your Prisma Cloud Enterprise Edition console from your ubuntu 20.04 machine
 * You would know how to harden this process if working in a production environment.

+* If you do decide to keep the keys in this script, then it's critical you:

+   * Add it to your `.gitignore` (if using git) file and `chmod 700 iac_script.bash` between steps 3 and 4 below so that others can't read, write, or excute it.

 ## Instructions

 * Step 1: `git clone https://github.com/Kyle9021/generic_pcee_api_script`